 Reasonable adjustments can be agreed on a temporary, occasional or permanent basis.
 The nature of the arrangement agreed should be clear from the outset.
 If appropriate adjustments should be reviewed at appropriate intervals to assess the impact of the adjustments.
 In some cases, adjustments may be agreed based on current resources, and review may be triggered by a substantial change to this.

 For more information please refer to;

 All employees:

-- Definition of Disability under Equality Act 2010 - Access to Work Information Pack new (available in due course) - Remploy Disability guide for Employers Practical advice for employers to supporting disabled people and those with long term health conditions in the workplace - Employee Transgender
+Definition of Disability under Equality Act 2010 Access to Work Information Pack Remploy Disability guide for Employers - Practical advice for employers to supporting disabled people and those with long term health conditions in the workplace Employee Transgender

 Local Government Employees:

-• Maternity Leave & Pay - Employee Guide
+Maternity Leave &amp; Pay - Employee Guide

 Teachers:

-• SNCT Handbook Part 2 Section 7 Family Leave
+SNCT Handbook Part 2 Section 7 Family Leave